adku44/jmeter-kubernetes/doc/aws-access-setup.md

 Ensure SSO access to AWS.

 Setup default AWS profile.
 In wsl terminal set your user profile name by exporting `AWS_PROFILE` environmental variable.
 By default profile name consist of two elements: `accountID` and `RoleName` e.g "[721937219861_AdministratorAccess]" and can be found on SSO login page.
-The commnad should looke like
+The commnad should look like
 `export AWS_PROFILE=721937219861_AdministratorAccess`

 - Open AWS SSO page to login